hpi-swa/trufflesqueak/README.md

 ### Building from Source

 The [mx] tool is required to build TruffleSqueak.
-Running `mx build` in TruffleSqueak's root directory checks out all dependencies and builds all JAR files for running and testing TruffleSqueak.
+Running `mx --dy /compiler build` in TruffleSqueak's root directory checks out all dependencies and builds all JAR files for running and testing TruffleSqueak with the Graal compiler.
 It can also be used to run TruffleSqueak via the `mx squeak` command.
 As an example, `mx --dy /compiler squeak path/to/a/squeaksmalltalk.image` opens the image and enables the Graal compiler.